sddchina/MDNNMD/README.md

 Parameters of MDNNMD
 =====================
-The Parameters of MDNNMD are in our configuration file configuration.txt.
+The Parameters of MDNNMD are in our configuration file `configuration.txt`.
 The descriptions of these parameters of MDNNMD are provided below:

     =================================================================================================
     | PARAMETER NAME       | DESCRIPTION                                                            |